 One of the most common points of contention over ethanol use is its need for land, which takes away from food production.
 According to some experts, there is an insurmountable challenge in growing enough crops to meet the demand for ethanol and biodiesel production.

-To generate enough biofuels for widespread adoption, we would have to convert most of the world’s open spaces and forests into farmland.
+To generate enough biofuels for widespread adoption, we must convert most of the world’s open spaces and forests into farmland.
 This is a sacrifice that only a few would be willing to make.

 4. Ethanol increases emissions of certain pollutants

 Ethanol’s carbon footprint is shown to be lower than gasoline, but burning biofuel may actually increase the emissions of several types of pollutants.
-In any type of combustion, some of the fuel would come out of the tailpipe unburned.
+Some of the fuel would come from the tailpipe unburned in any combustion.

 While this is not a major problem for ethanol as its emissions are relatively non-toxic, some of the ethanol won’t be completely oxidized.
-This generates emissions known as acetaldehyde which contributes to the formation of ozone.
+This generates emissions known as acetaldehyde, which contributes to ozone formation.

 Several studies are already finding ways to reduce acetaldehyde emissions by decreasing an engine’s warm-up period.